-The 'Sex and the City' Reboot Just Landed One of Our Fave Original Cast Members
+The 'Sex and the City' Reboot Cast Just Got a Little Bit Bigger

 "I'm going to do the show," he said, adding that he "might be in quite a few" episodes.
 Page Six noted that HBO declined to comment, and when the news hit Instagram, Sarah Jessica Parker added her own two cents.
 When Instagram account @everyoutfitonsatc posted about Corbett's interview yesterday, Parker commented that the "response is amazing" but she wouldn't confirm if what he said was true.

 Despite Parker keeping her lips sealed, we feel pretty safe assuming Corbett was telling the truth about his part in the new show.
 We're also pleased to know that David Eigenberg-aka Steve Brady-will also take part in And Just Like That....
 He told E!'s Daily Pop last month that he's making an appearance again, reprising his role as Cynthia Nixon's (Miranda Hobbs') partner.

 "...I'm very excited to see Miss Cynthia Nixon in her portrayal of Miranda and also their son Brady Brady," he said.
 "We never established whether he was Brady Hobbs or Brady Brady Hobbs or Brady Hobbs Brady.
 So I'm really hoping to see that we're all going to be together."

 Update, January 11th, 2021: The rumors were true!
 Sex and the City is officially coming back to HBO, this time on HBO Max.
 Starring three of the four originals-yes, those rumors about Kim Cattrall not returning were also true-the new series will be called And Just Like That....
 Sarah Jessica Parker, Cynthia Nixon, and Kristin Davis will also executive produce the 10-episode series, as well as star.